 Next, you’ll attend a hearing with your creditors where they’ll inquire more about your financial situation.
-Depending on how detailed your financial documents are, your creditors may make a decision without having an in-person meeting with you.
+Depending on how detailed your financial documents are, your creditors may make a decision without having an in-person meeting with you here in Greensboro.

 As you go through this process, your finances will be out in the open.
 It is advised that you hire a bankruptcy attorney to help protect your rights and interests as you go through this process.
-A good bankruptcy attorney will help you determine your eligibility, collect your financial documents, and help you get through your hearing.
+A good bankruptcy attorney like our Ivey McClellan ones will help you determine your eligibility, collect your financial documents, and help you get through your hearing in Greensboro.
 They’ll help with filing exemptions to protect your important assets, and they’ll help you reach the best possible legal outcome in your situation.
 Even better, they can continue to help even after bankruptcy.

 If all goes well as you file for bankruptcy, then what you owe will decrease dramatically.